 When angling the light down, take care to ensure that it won’t point into the camera lens.
 If it is pointing at the camera, you’ll have to flag the light – block it with something so that the light doesn’t hit your lens and cause flare.
 Even a simple piece of cardboard works well as a flag.

-A good way to check that no light is fall on your subject’s face is to turn off the key light and take a shot with just the hair light on.
+A good way to check that no light is falling on your subject’s face is to turn off the key light and take a shot with just the hair light on.
 The face should be in darkness and only the hair, or hair and shoulders, should be lit.

-Power settings for a hair light
+Power settings for a hair light in photography

-Now, for a more subtle looking hair light, set the hair light equal to or lower than the power of the key light is the general rule.
+Now, for a more subtle look, set the hair light equal to or lower than the power of the key light is the general rule.
 I highly recommend using a light meter so that you can establish your settings quickly, accurately and efficiently.
 How bright you set the light is up to you and what you like, but it’s best to start subtle and then up the power if you prefer.

 Your subject’s hair color also has a big impact on the best power setting for your light.
 Dark hair requires more light than blond, gray or white hair.
-In fact if you use the same power on light hair, the highlights would be blown out.
+In fact if you use the same power on light hair, the highlights will be blown out.

 - Black hair – set hair light one to 2 stops above the key light